intelsdi-x/swan/vagrant/README.md

 - `VBOX_MEM` - ***Note: integration tests tend to crash with less (gcc)***

 ***Please be informed that every single glide operation inside VM might affect your host's ~/.glide.***
-By default your local ~/.glide cache will be used make sure that this directory exists as glide cache inside VM.
+By default your local `~/.glide` cache will be used as glide cache inside VM.

 ## Troubleshooting
 - The integration tests require cassandra to be running.
 In this